pdelangen/Muffin/docs/Using MUFFIN.rst

 Gene Set Enrichment Analysis of genomic regions
 ***********************************************
 If you are working with genomic regions instead of genes, we provide tools to link your genomic regions to genes and functional annotations.
-This particularly important for assays such as ATAC-seq or ChIP-seq.
-Our method supposes that your regions of interest are a subset of background regions
-(for example, all regions considered for DE testing and DE regions).
+This is particularly important for assays such as ATAC-seq or ChIP-seq.
+Our method supposes that your regions of interest are a subset of background regions (for example, all regions considered for DE testing and DE regions).
 We recommend you to check the ATAC-seq and ChIP-seq examples for more details.

 .. code-block:: python